rhljiayou/rhljiayou.github.io/privacy-policy.md

 # Privacy

-Our Privacy Policy was updated on May 7, 2022, effective for all apps under 'macosbug '
+Our Privacy Policy was updated on December 5, 2024, effective for all apps under 'Ren HaiLi '

 1. About personal information
  -  We respect and protect the privacy of all users who use our app.